kristinemlarson/gnssrefl/tests/use_cases/use_lthw.md

 ## Data Summary

 The receiver only tracks legacy GPS signals, so only L1 should be used for reflectometry.
 The pole is set in the snow/ice and routinely (every few years) reset.
-Please use the [Nevada Reno site](http://geodesy.unr.edu/NGLStationPages/stations/LTHW.sta) to get a feel for when the pole has been reset.
+Please use the [Nevada Reno site](http://geodesy.unr.edu/NGLStationPages/stations/LTHW.sta) to get a feel for when the pole has been reset and where data gaps exist.

-## Setting Azimuth and Elevation Mask

 Because there are no structures surrounding the site, elevation and azimuth defaults can mostly be used.
-The only restriction that should be imposed is a minimum elevation angle of 7 because that is what the field crew set as a mask at the site.
+The only restriction that should be imposed is a minimum elevation angle of 7 because was set at the receiver when the site was installed.

-## WebApp

 lthw is one of the example cases for the [GNSS-IR webapp.](https://gnss-reflections.org/fancy6?example=lthw) The webapp analyzes data in real-time, so please wait for 5-10 seconds.

-## Take a Look at the SNR data
+## Take a look at the SNR data

-Translate the GPS data for the year 2018
+Translate the GPS data for the year 2018:

 *rinex2snr lthw 2018 1 -doy_end 365 -archive unavco*